Garden ponds provide much pleasure and enjoyment for us, and provide a home for our freshwater wildlife

 A step-by-step guide to making a garden pond

-Freshwater Habitats Trust’s Dr Jeremy Biggs made another pond in his garden, following the guidlines of clean and shallow water, making a pond that will be great for wildlife.
+Freshwater Habitats Trust’s Dr Jeremy Biggs made a pond in his garden, following the guidelines of clean and shallow water.
+The result is a pond full of wildlife.

 Step 1.
 Mark out the pond shape that you want